MachineAngel0/Chip8CPP/README.md

 -The emulator should be showing up in black and white but due to the way vulkan works and writes to textures, it uses an 8-bit color channel that defaults to red or black.
 I couldn't find anything that would make the image become black and white even after looking through the vulkan documentation and messing with the color params.
+If you happen to know how to fix this I would love to hear about it.